Piazza dei Miracoli: Cathedral

 The present-day pulpit is a reconstruction of the original.
 It does not lie in its original position, which was nearer the main altar, and the columns and panels are not original.
 The original stairs (perhaps of marble) were lost.

 The upper part has nine narrative panels showing scenes from the New Testament, carved in white marble with a chiaroscuro effect and separated by figures of prophets: the Annunciation, the Massacre of the Innocents, the Nativity, Adoration of the Magi, the Flight into Egypt, the Crucifixion, and two panels of the Last Judgement.

-The church also contains the bones of St. Ranieri, Pisa's patron saint, and the tomb of Holy Roman Emperor Henry VII, carved by Tino da Camaino in 1315.
+The church also contains the bones of Saint Ranieri, Pisa's patron saint, and the tomb of Holy Roman Emperor Henry VII, carved by Tino da Camaino in 1315.
 That tomb, originally in the apse just behind the main altar, was disassembled and moved many times over the centuries for political reasons.
-While the sarcophagus is still in the cathedral, some of the statues were put in the Camposanto or in the top of the church's façade.
-The original statues are now in the Museum of the Opera del Duomo.
+While the sarcophagus is still in the cathedral, some of the statues were put in the Camposanto or at the top of the cathedral's façade.
+The original statues are now in the Museo dell'Opera del Duomo.

 Pope Gregory VIII was also buried in the cathedral.
 The fire of 1595 destroyed his tomb.

 The cathedral has a prominent role in determining the beginning of the Pisan New Year.
 Between the tenth century and 1749, when the Tuscan calendar was reformed, Pisa used its own calendar, in which the first day of the year was March 25, the feast day of the Annunciation of Mary.
 Years were counted such that the Pisan New Year begins nine months before the ordinary one.
 The exact moment is determined by a ray of sun that, through a window on the left side, falls on an egg-shaped marble, just above the pulpit by Giovanni Pisano; this occurs at noon.

 Some relics brought back during the Crusades can also be found in the cathedral: alleged remains of three saints (Abibo, Gamaliel, and Nicodemus), and a vase that is said to be one of the jars of Cana.